 In most cases, a casting director will specifically request that you send in a self-tape.
-They’ll do so after viewing your demo reel, headshot, and resume that have been submitted by either you or your agent or manager.
+They’ll do so after viewing the demo reel, headshot, and rèsumè submitted by either you or your agent or manager.
 As part of the self-tape request, the casting director will provide the sides, additional instructions for filming, and the deadline.

 Occasionally, you may run across an open call where anyone can submit a self-tape—similar to open calls for theater auditions where anyone can show up—but for the most part, you’ll only submit a self-tape if it’s requested.

-For real-life examples of self-tapes, look no further than Backstage’s Audition Insider series.
+For real-life examples of self-tapes, look no further than our Audition Insider series.
 In the first installment, casting director Daryl Eisenberg reviewed two Backstage members’ video auditions.
 Her biggest note for actor Faith Clark Doebler was to widen her frame: “I want to know how you live in your body.
 Acting is not just [your face].
 I don’t get that information when you have a tight frame.”

 For actor Henardo Rodriguez, Eisenberg stressed the importance of having a reader that doesn’t distract from your self-taped audition.
 Rodriguez had used a remote reader—but audio lags made it difficult to hear the reader’s lines and dulled the energy of the scene.

-And don’t forget: every now-famous actor had to tape auditions at some point in their career, many of which are now online.
+And don’t forget: Every now-famous actor had to tape auditions at some point in their career, many of which are now online.
 Although these technically aren’t self-tapes, watching these recorded auditions still can give you a sense of the level of acting that casting directors are hoping for when they receive an audition tape.
-Because, at the end of the day, that’s the most important part of a self-tape: to provide truthful, engaging acting.
+At the end of the day, that’s the most important part of a self-tape: to provide truthful, engaging acting.
 The quality of the visuals and sound are also key—but mostly because it keeps the viewer focused on your performance rather than distracting from it.